 Plan your part of the adjustment process.
 It can be just as heartbreaking for you, as your child, when you separate.
 Are you emotionally prepared?
 How is your child to going to react to the separation?
 Touch base with the Director or teachers before the actual enrollment date.
 Do a trial run and spend half an hour at the school, a few days before the official start date.
 Make contingency plans for work or other activities that you have planned if things become difficult on the first day or first few days.
 How will you handle this situation?
 Think about what foods to prepare and how it should be packaged.
 Talk to other parents for useful hints.

 Have you completed all documentation for your child?
 Physicians Reports, vaccination cards, emergency contact information and other forms must be completed.
 The school will not admit your child if all paper work is not completed.
 You could be in for a big disappointment if you turn up without having completed all your paperwork.
-Review all documentation with the admissions administrator before the start date
+Review all documentation with the admissions administrator before the start date.

 Get your child involved in laying out his or her clothing for the school day.
 Pack a favorite toy or pacifier that might give your child some comfort.
 Take a picture of the family to hang in the child's cubby at school.
 A picture can give great comfort to a child.

 How long does it take, to drive your child to school?
 Have you made adjustments for traffic and parking at that time?
 If you are working, how long does it take to get to work from the school?
 How long does it take you, to get to the school and pick up your child?
+Prepare Your Child Children may scream, cry or cling when you drop them off at preschool.
+This separation anxiety, which is quite normal, can in some cases create an extremely difficult situation for you, not to mention embarrassment.
+Don't be scared of this.

 Do a trial run at the school, even for a few minutes.
 Keep calm.
 Don't panic.
-It is a natural part of your child's development and in time they will get used to it
+It is a natural part of your child's development and in time they will get used to it.

 Another method is to practice saying good-bye.
 Get one of you relatives to look after your child.
 This trial separation will teach your child the concept of separation from you.
 Play a game of hide and seek.
 Subconsciously this helps your child grasp the concept of leaving and coming back.